4th of July Celebrations Around Lake Tahoe

 Date TimeEventDetails

-July 16-8:30pm BluesdaysFree concert series featuring Chris Cain.
+July 16-8:30pm BluesdaysFree concert series featuring Roy Rodgers & The Delta Rhythm Kings.
 Grab a cold drink, kick back, and enjoy the tunes.

-July 25-6pmFirst Street YogaBreathe and stretch with us this summer during our free outdoor yoga series.
-The complimentary classes kick off at 5pm, this week is led by Meghan Ruiz.
+July 15-6pmFirst Street YogaBreathe and stretch with us this summer during our free outdoor yoga series.
+The complimentary classes kick off at 5pm, this week is led by Jessica Knotts.
 All levels are welcome, but please bring your own yoga mat.

-July 85-7pmSunsets Music SeriesAfter you’ve spent your day hiking or sightseeing from the Aerial Tram, relax and enjoy some the area’s most talented musicians.
-This week features Jeff Jones.
+July 35-7pmSunsets Music SeriesAfter you’ve spent your day hiking or sightseeing from the Aerial Tram, relax and enjoy some the area’s most talented musicians.

 Kids on Paddle Boards and jumping into Lake Tahoe.